wsummerhill/FrostBitten/README.md

 ### Lessons Learned

 - If the execution works as expected without errors but doesn't launch the shellcode, you may need to modify the lines on 154 and 157 to change the shellcode address length.
-- You can uncomment line 165 to view the decrypted shellcode output in the file "debug-DecryptedScode.txt" to help if the shellcode is being properly decrypted
+- For debugging purposes, the decrypted shellcode will be written to the file "debug-DecryptedScode.txt" to check if the decryption routine is properly hitting the shellcodes location.
 - If one .NET assembly works successfully but others fail, you'll have to find other assemblies since I was unable to get many of them to work.
 	- Working assemblies so far included RegAsm.exe and CasPol.exe (I haven't tried many others yet).